kblise/HNSCC_mIHC_paper/README.md

-# Single-Cell Spatial Proteomics Analyses of Head and Neck Squamous Cell Carcinoma Reveal Tumor Heterogeneity and Immune Architectures Associated with Clinical Outcome
+# Single-cell spatial architectures associated with clinical outcome in head and neck squamous cell carcinoma

-This repository contains all code necessary to reproduce the results and figures of the paper "Single-Cell Spatial Proteomics Analyses of Head and Neck Squamous Cell Carcinoma Reveal Tumor Heterogeneity and Immune Architectures Associated with Clinical Outcome."
+This repository contains all code necessary to reproduce the results and figures of the publication "Single-cell spatial architectures associated with clinical outcome in head and neck squamous cell carcinoma," which can be found here: [DOI: 10.1038/s41698-022-00253-z](https://doi.org/10.1038/s41698-022-00253-z).
 All data, including the output of the multiplex immunohistochemistry computational imaging processing workflow for each tumor region, and clinical data for each patient are available on Zenodo: [DOI: 10.5281/zenodo.5540356](https://doi.org/10.5281/zenodo.5540356).

 # Steps to Create Figures